 That's why Bounce offers luggage storage near Brussels Central Station.
 Drop off any unneeded bags for as long as you like so you can explore the city in comfort.

-Royal Museums of Fine Arts: Explore Belgium's contribution to culture at the Royal Museums of Fine Arts.
+- Royal Museums of Fine Arts: Explore Belgium's contribution to culture at the Royal Museums of Fine Arts.
 This complex of museums celebrates the work of Belgian artists and is divided into several different museums.
 There is the Old Masters Museum, the Magritte Museum, the Fin-de-Siecle, the Wiertz, and the Meunier.
 Taken together, these museums allow you to explore the evolution of Belgian art from the 15th century right up to the present day.
 Note that large bags are not permitted in the museums, so you’ll need to drop them off at a luggage storage near Brussels Central Station before you visit.

-Mini Europe: Visit one of Brussels' quirky attractions at the Mini Europe park.
+- Mini Europe: Visit one of Brussels' quirky attractions at the Mini Europe park.
 This theme park on the city's outskirts boasts a collection of famous European landmarks scaled down to 1:25 of their actual size.
 Feel like a giant as you wander past iconic buildings like the Eiffel Tower, Big Ben, and the Colosseum.
 It's worth it for the photo opportunities alone.

-Parc du Cinquantenaire: Check out a unique park at the Parc du Cinquantenaire.
+- Parc du Cinquantenaire: Check out a unique park at the Parc du Cinquantenaire.
 Famous for its fountain and monumental arch, this park is also home to a military museum and an automobile museum.
 Plus, you can climb to the top of the arch and enjoy views of the city and beyond.
 It's not a place to bring heavy bags, so make sure you drop them off at a Brussels luggage storage shop before you visit.

-The price for luggage storage near Brussels Central Station is just €5/bag for the entire day.
+The price for luggage storage near Brussels Central Station is just €5.00/bag for the entire day.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Brussels Central Station.

 Yes, there are storage lockers and many other luggage drop off points in the Brussels Central Station area.
-Bounce has multiple luggage storage locations nearby Brussels Central Station and in the broader Brussels area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.
+Bounce has multiple luggage storage locations nearby Brussels Central Station and in the broader Brussels area where you can conveniently store your luggage with full security and the $10,000 safekeeping guarantee.

-The top-ranked middle to high-range hotels near Brussels Central Station are NH Collection Brussels Centre, EasyHotel Brussels City Centre, and Welcome Hotel.
-When traveling on a budget, the best hostels near Brussels Central Station are Auberge de Jeunesse Jacques Brel.
+The top-ranked middle to high-range hotels near Brussels Central Station are Hilton Brussels Grand Place, The Hotel Brussels, and Aspria Brussels Royal La Rasante.
+When traveling on a budget, the best hostels near Brussels Central Station are Sleep Well Youth Hostel, Bruegel Youth Hostel, and Auberge de Jeunesse Génération Europe.